kseremet/openshift-virtualization-demo/README.md

 for Ansible, this collection however is deprecated and no longer working.

 For evaluation purposes [a fork](https://github.com/0xFelix/kubernetes.kubevirt) was created.
-This fork provides limited functionaly but shows that this type of integration is still possible.
+This fork provides limited functionality but shows that this type of integration is still possible.
 A demo of this Ansible collection can be found [here](https://github.com/0xFelix/kubevirt-inventory-demo).